A lower bound for the volumes of complements of periodic geodesics: Topology and geometry of

 sending the orbits of the geodesic flow to themselves.

-\subsection{Hyperbolicity of $M_{\hat\gamma}$}
+\subsection{Hyperbolicity of $M_{\widehat\gamma}$}

-In this subsection we study some $3-$manifold properties of $M_{\hat\gamma}.$ In particular we describe the J.S.J. decomposition of $M_{\hat\gamma},$ this is mainly due to Foulon and Hasselblatt (\cite{FH13}, Theorem 1.12), which states that the canonical lift complement over a filling closed geodesic is hyperbolic.
-This result is establish by verifying the hypotheses of the Hyperbolization Theorem \cite{Thu82}:
+In this subsection we study some $3$-manifold properties of $M_{\widehat\gamma}.$ In particular we describe the JSJ-decomposition of $M_{\widehat\gamma},$ this is mainly due to Foulon and Hasselblatt (\cite{FH13}, Theorem 1.12), which states that the canonical lift complement over a filling closed geodesic is hyperbolic.
+This result is establish by verifying the hypotheses of the Hyperbolization Theorem \cite{Thu82}\string:

-\begin{theorem*}[\bf{Hyperbolization Theorem}] The interior of a closed $3-$manifold $N$ with torus boundary admits a hyperbolic metric with finite volume if and only if it is irreducible, (homotopically) atoroidal, with infinite fundamental group and not homeomorphic to $\mathbb{S}^1\times D^2,$ $T^2\times[0,1]$ or $K\tilde\times[0,1]$ (the twisted interval bundle over the Klein bottle). \end{theorem*}
+\begin{theorem*}[\bf{Hyperbolization Theorem}] The interior of a closed $3$-mani\-fold $N$ with torus boundary admits a complete hyperbolic metric with finite volume if and only if it is irreducible, (homotopically) atoroidal, with infinite fundamental group and not homeomorphic to $\mathbb{S}^1\times \mathbb{D}^2,$ $\mathbb{T}^2\times[0,1]$ or $K\tilde\times[0,1]$ (the twisted interval bundle over the Klein bottle). \end{theorem*}

 We will begin by reviewing our list of definitions.
-For technical details see \cite{He76} and \cite{JS79}. .2cm Suppose $N$ is a compact, orientable $3-$manifold with boundary.
-A embedded surface in $N$ is said to be \textit{compressible} if there is an essential circle (that is one that bounds no disk in the surface) on it that bounds a disk in $N.$ In the case where the embedded surface is not compressible, is said to be \textit{incompressible}.
+For technical details see \cite{He76} and \cite{JS79}. .2cm Suppose $N$ is a compact, orientable $3$-manifold with boundary.
+An embedded surface in $N$ is said to be \textit{compressible} if there is an essential circle (that is, one that bounds no disk in the surface) on it that bounds a disk in $N.$ In the case where the embedded surface is not compressible, is said to be \textit{incompressible}.